Next Valencian regional election

-A regional election will be held in the Valencian Community no later than Sunday, 27 June 2027, to elect the 12th Corts of the autonomous community.
+A regional election will be held in the Valencian Community no later than 27 June 2027 to elect the 12th Corts of the autonomous community.
 All 99 seats in the Corts will be up for election.
+If customary practice is maintained, the election will be held on 23 May 2027, simultaneously with regional elections in at least seven other autonomous communities and local elections all across Spain.

 The 2023 election resulted in a coalition government being formed between the People's Party (PP) and the far-right Vox, with PP's Carlos Mazón becoming the new regional president.
 This coalition lasted until July 2024, when Vox broke up all of its regional coalitions with the PP. On 29 October 2024, catastrophic floods across the province of Valencia shook Mazón's tenure as the mounting death toll and the poor management of the crisis by the Valencian government sparked widespread outcry, causing the PP's popularity to plummet in opinion polls.
-He lost his party's support in November 2025, after families of victims confronted him publicly at the tragedy's one-year memorial ceremony and the emergence of new evidence pointing at his inaction during the height of the floods.
-Mazón subsequently resigned—pending a negotiation with Vox to elect an interim replacement—but not before the PP was plunged into chaos as the national and regional leaderships clashed over his succession.
+Mazón resigned in November 2025, after losing his party's support, being replaced as regional president by PP's Juanfran Pérez Llorca.